NataliaVelasquez18/Citi_Bike_Data_Analysis_with_Tableau/README.md

-# CitiBike Venture Analysis
+# CitiBike: Descriptive Analytics for Venture Analysis

+## Business Problem

+A group of investors in the US are wondering whether or not to invest in a business with the same model as CitiBike.
+They want to gain some insights regarding volume of rides, demographics, peak days and hours, subscribers vs customers, among others.
+The data available to the public is very large and the investors would like to have some visuals and a summary of insights.

+## Purpose

-The purpose of this analysis is to gain insights from the CitiBike business in order to have an understanding of whether or not it is an attractive business to invest.
+The purpose of this analysis is to help potential investors to gain some insights and learn from the CitiBike business.

 ---